User directory structure

 system.properties - file containing basic system properties, eg.: background color

 Profile definitions are located under profiles subdirectory.
 Each profile properties are defined in file

-Additionally each profile has a directory with the same name where additional profile informations are located,
+Additionally each profile has a directory with the same name where additional profile information are located, eg.: profile named

 my_profile/ is defined in file:

 .properties and are located in user directory.
 Current SimFlow configuration files are:

 user.properties - User specific settings